FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-Textboxes require just a label, and can take in an optional argument defining if it\'s required or not
+Textboxes require just a label, and can take in an optional argument defining if it's required or not

 Checkboxes require a label and an array of items.